vlead/SemanticTransformation/README.md

 ## run the application on the browser
 open a browser.
 We recommend Firefox (as Selenium is set to run on it).
 Chrome, IE browsers require a special driver.
 This has not been tested yet.
+### Browser setup
-1. In the URLbox of the Firefox browser enter
+In the URLbox of the Firefox browser enter
 ```
 127.0.0.1:8000
 ```